shawn-sandy/fp-kit/libs/react/fpkit/README.md

 # FP Kit

-A lightweight React UI library for building lightweight, modern and accessible components that leverage CSS custom properties for reactive Styles.
+A lightweight React UI library for building modern and accessible components that leverage CSS custom properties for reactive Styles.

 ### Install